APPFL/APPFL/src/appfl/service/README.md

 Run from the **repository root** (the Dockerfile copies the entire repo into the image):

-> **💡 Note: Make sure you changed the token within src/appfl/service/sample_configs/appfl_config.yaml before buidling the docker image.
+> **💡 Note: Make sure you changed the token within src/appfl/service/sample_configs/appfl_config.yaml before building the docker image.
 If you forget, follow [this section](#mount-updated-sample-configs-at-runtime) to mount updated configuration.**

 ```bash
 cd /path/to/appfl   # repo root